-All of them are healthy, filling and very, very tasty, which should take the sting out of isolation.
+All of the recipes in this post are filling and delicious.
 I am not including any recipes that call for fresh veggies (except potatoes, sweet potatoes or cabbage).
 In the few recipes where a veggie or fresh herb garnish is called for, you can make do with frozen or canned veggies or without, and with a dry herb.

-I also have a pantry list for you, but before that, here are some ideas for making this time more food-friendly than you thought it would be:
+I also have a pantry list for you, but before that, here are some ideas for cooking from your pantry:

 - Sprout: Yes, this might sound odd, but at a time when fresh veggies might not be easy to get, sprouts can be an admirable stand-in, nutrition-wise.
 All you need is a colander and a bowl, and you can make all the sprouts you want with beans and lentils.
 Here's a primer on how to sprout.